axelcarapinha/Ansible-automations/README.md

 </details>

 ## About the project
-Ansible automations for a CentOS server configuration and maintenance.
+Ansible playbooks and taskbooks for a CentOS server configuration and maintenance.
 Feel free to customize to your needs!

 ## Use cases